mgarski/stellr/README.md

 Requirements
 ------------

-* Python 2.6 for json library.
-* Run in the context of a Tornado IOLoop for non-blocking calls
-* The Tornado library is only needed to run the unit tests, the blocking calls will work fine with only the standard library
+* Requires and is tested on Python 2.6; the standard library's json module is used.
-* Solr 3.1+ as updates use the JSON update handler http://wiki.apache.org/solr/UpdateJSON.
+* Use of the JSON update handler http://wiki.apache.org/solr/UpdateJSON is required with stellr.
+* The following packages are required for running the unit tests: tornado, eventlet, nose, & mock.
+* An instance of Solr 3.1+ running with the example schema and data are required to execute the integration tests.

 Notes
 -----
-* All calls to Solr are made with wt=json.
+* All calls to Solr are made with the parameters wt=json with the response parsed by the standard library's json module.
-* Basic authentication is supported on all requests.
 * A timeout in seconds may be set on each call, defaulting to 30 seconds.
 If a timeout is encountered the timeout property on the StellrError raised will be True.
-* Field or document boosting is not yet supported.
-* Timeout for a blocking connection on Mac is currently not supported due to issues with sporadic 'socket.error: [Errno 35] Resource temporarily unavailable' when a timeout is set.

 Usage
 -----